debaghtk/wallydrag.github.io/_posts/2015-06-04-basic-principles-of-software-design-part-1---dry.md

 underlines the importance of some of the very basic principles of software development.
 I personally felt that a programmer should be introduced to these principles as early as possible.
-These fundamentals may seem on the eye, but it takes a while to implement them in your code.
+These fundamentals may seem easy on the eye, but it takes a while to implement them in your code.

 Imagine a situation.
 Suppose you have a dog at your house, that needs milk every morning.
 You can't buy milk in bulk because storage is a problem.
-You can either go to the milk shop daily in the morning and buy milk, or you can go just once and pay him for a subscription so he will send someone to your place to deliver the milk.
-Decide for yourself, which sounds more "Lazy".
+So, you can either go to the milk shop daily in the morning and buy milk, or you can go just once and pay him for a subscription so he will send someone to your place to deliver the milk.
+So which sounds best to you, decide for yourself. *A good programmer for the second one*

 This is the first part of this series of blog posts and today, we are going to know about a software engineering principle called **DRY** - short form